The Time Is NOW! Fund Our Schools!

 The school funding crisis is not over.
 Next steps:

-Even teacher salaries that will be $5,001-$8,395 higher next year will NOT be high enough to stop the drain of teachers to Texas overall and to large metro areas in Kansas and Arkansas.
-There is also NOT anywhere near enough additional operational funding in the measures to undo all of the damage done over the past decade to class sizes, teacher training, instructional supplies, and lost electives.
-We also still have more than 1 out of 6 districts with 4-day school weeks.
+The minimal amount of additional operational funding in the measures did little to repair the damage done over the past decade to class sizes, teacher training, instructional supplies, and lost electives.
+We still have more than 1 out of 6 districts with 4-day school weeks.

 Bartlesville led this historic improvement for our schools from the start, and we will continue to lead.

-Our next recommendation is to fund a legislative interim study after this session, much like the ones which led to HB 1017 in 1990, to identify the priority reforms which should be restored and how much funding would be needed.
-That should then bring another concerted effort to raise new revenues and/or direct growth revenues accordingly in FY20 and beyond.
+Our state must identify the priority reforms which should be restored and how much funding would be needed.
+That will require another concerted effort to raise new revenues and/or direct growth revenues accordingly in FY20 and beyond.

 Some initial reform targets could be: